-Clean candles with no shadow signify a strong trend in one direction because the new prices are confirmed instead of resisted.
-Candles with a long body moving away from a short shadow (e.g. a green, long body, short lower shadow) also signify trend.
+Candles with a long body moving away from a short shadow (a long green body, short lower shadow) also signify a trend.
 As do candles with a short body and long shadow…

 The important thing to remember is that candlesticks provide information about the trend.
-While they aren’t 100% accurate (trends change, right?) they give you an idea what to look for — and that’s an edge you want with your trading.
+While they aren’t 100% accurate (trends change), they give you an idea of what to look for — and that’s an edge you want with your trading.